Ise-Jingu Naiku 伊勢神宮内宮

-Traditional torii gates stand at either end of the bridge, acting as a passage between the secular world and the divine.
-A central strip across has been raised to keep visitors from walking down the middle; only the gods pass through the center of a torii gate.
+Traditional torii gates stand at either end of Ujibashi Bridge, acting as a boundary between the secular world and the divine.
+Visitors should not walk down the middle.

-The Inner Shrine, the Uji Bridge, and 14 other structures across the complex have been ritually reconstructed every 20 years since the 7th century.
+Naiku, the Ujibashi Bridge, and other important structures have been ritually reconstructed once every 20 years since the 7th century.
 However, the reconstruction was temporarily suspended during the medieval age (15th ～16th century).
 The most recent renewal was in 2013.
 Each cycle of reconstruction takes eight years to complete.

-The structures here are built with unvarnished Japanese cypress traditionally harvested from the Kiso Valley in Nagano Prefecture .
-In recent decades, plantations in the forests surrounding the shrine have also come into use.
+The structures here are built with unvarnished Japanese cypress traditionally harvested from the Kisodani Area in Nagano Prefecture .
+In recent years, about 20% of the total lumbers have come from mountains surrounding Naiku.

-When you reach the main building of the Inner Shrine, the view is obscured by a hanging curtain, as regular people are prohibited from gazing directly at it.
-Access within is restricted to the emperor and senior Shinto priests.
+As you near the main building of Naiku, the view is obscured by a hanging curtain, as regular people should not gaze directly at it.

-After paying your respects, a vast array of food, trinkets, craftwork and more awaits you in the traditional pilgrim's district near the shrine, home to the atmospheric street known as Oharaimachi and the square called Okage Yokocho.
+After paying your respects, a vast array of food, trinkets, craftwork and more awaits you in the traditional pilgrim's district near Naiku, home to the atmospheric street known as Oharaimachi and the square called Okage Yokocho.